Jean de l'Ours: Occitan

 The tale type AT 301B is said to be one of the most widespread tales (plus repándu) in the Occitaine.
 Indeed, French scholarship points that it is the region where most versions have been found so far.

 An Occitan version Jan de l'Ours, collected by Urbain Gibert in Sougraigne, Aude was published by René Nelli, alongside his side-by-side French translation.
 Nelli may have preferred the orthography "Joan de L'Ors", or at least that was the spelling he used when he was alerting his pending publication.

 Fabre and J. Lacroix also published a recitation of the tale by a conteuse from Aude (Louise Cassagneau).

-The 19th century writer Valère Bernard had worked the Joan de l'Orso character throughout his prodigious work la Légenda d'Esclarmonda, and there was a building on that icon, so that in the eyes of some Joan de l'Orso may have appeared as "the hero par excellence of the Pays d'Oc".
+The 19th century writer Valère Bernard had worked the Joan de l'Orso character throughout his work la Légenda d'Esclarmonda, and there was a building on that icon, so that in the eyes of some Joan de l'Orso may have appeared as "the hero par excellence of the Pays d'Oc".